This accessibility statement applies to the Heart of Worcestershire College website.

-This website is run by Heart of Worcestershire College.
+This website is run by Heart of Worcestershire College (HoW College).
 We want as many people as possible to be able to use this website and we're committed to providing web accessibility for everyone no matter how they access the web content.
 We’ve also made the website text as simple as possible to understand.

 How accessible this website is